archive-of-now/archive-of-now.github.io/_autonomy/was-milgram-right.md

 ---
+version: "1.0"
+series: "On Autonomy"
+kind:
+sort_index: 10
+nav_title:
+tags:
+  - meta
+  - philosophy
+  - obedience
+  - autonomy

-title: "Was Milgram Right?
-Rethinking Obedience After 10,000 Years"
+title: "Was Milgram Right?"
 description: |
   Milgram “proved” people obey authority.But what if obedience isn’t natural — it’s engineered?
 What if the only unconditioned humans left… are teenagers?"

+deck: |
+  Rethinking Obedience After 10,000 Years

 ---

 > *The ideas here stand on the shoulders of many researchers.
 But the through-line I sketch - the long, 10,000-year story of how humans were shaped from anti-authoritarian foragers into obedience-conditioned moderns, and what that means for interpreting Milgram - doesn’t seem to appear anywhere as a single narrative.
 If someone has already mapped this full arc, consider this a happy rediscovery rather than a claim of invention.
 And send me the link - I’d genuinely like to read it.*